Vanessa-Mae: Post-appeal

 Vanessa-Mae returned to skiing in 2017, to attempt to qualify for the 2018 Winter Olympics.
 Vanessa-Mae withdrew from competition due to suffering a shoulder injury, in January 2018.
 With her withdrawal, the placement for Thailand went to 21-year-old Alexia Arisarah Schenkel.

 Personal life

-Vanessa-Mae's long-term boyfriend is Frenchman Lionel Catelan.
-Vanessa-Mae has expressed a lack of interest in marriage, saying "you don't need a ring to say I love you".
+Vanessa-Mae's long-term boyfriend is Frenchman Lionel Catalan.
+She has expressed lack of interest in marriage, saying "you don't need a ring to say I love you".
+She has also talked about her decision to not have biological children, but is open to adopting.